The Safe Drinking Water Act, which was passed in 1974, allows the... | Channels for Pearson+

 Confidence Interval

 A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter.
-It provides an estimate of uncertainty around a sample mean, typically expressed at a certain confidence level, such as 95%.
-The width of the interval reflects the variability in the data and the sample size; narrower intervals indicate more precise estimates.
+It provides an estimate of uncertainty around a sample mean, indicating how much the sample mean might vary from the actual population mean.
+A wider confidence interval suggests greater uncertainty about the estimate, often due to variability in the data or a smaller sample size.

 Recommended video:

 Sample size refers to the number of observations or data points collected in a study.
-Increasing the sample size generally leads to more reliable estimates of population parameters and can reduce the width of confidence intervals.
-This is because larger samples tend to provide a better representation of the population, thus decreasing variability and uncertainty in the estimates.
+A larger sample size generally leads to more reliable estimates and narrower confidence intervals.
+Variability, or the spread of data points, can also affect confidence intervals; higher variability in the data can result in wider intervals.
+The larger confidence interval for Year 2 may indicate increased variability in cyanide levels or a smaller sample size during that year.

 Recommended video: